sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/04-campaign-examples.md

 ---
-title: "Identity Analytics Access Review Guide" description : "Identity Analytics Access Review Guide"
+title: "Identity Analytics Access Review Guide"
+description: "Identity Analytics Access Review Guide"
 ---

 # Review Campaign Examples

 This chapter presents review campaign configuration examples to cover the most common use cases.
 Please note, six steps are required to configure a review campaign:

 1. The first step `Review Perimeter` allows to define your review perimeter,
 2. The second step `Review Strategy` helps you define the review strategy,